opensearch-project/project-website/_posts/2025-06-27-Enhancing-Search-Intelligence:-Introduction-to-ML-Inference-Processors-in-OpenSearch.md

 * Result ranking: Improve result relevance using ML models.
 * Document enrichment: Add ML-generated metadata during indexing.

-## Geting started: Search and summarization pipeline
+## Getting started: Search and summarization pipeline

 Let's walk through a practical example of using ML inference search response processors to implement semantic search using a text embedding model and generate summarization using a large language model (LLM).